ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 ## Plugin structure

-Our abbreviation plugin is divided into three components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:
+Our abbreviation plugin is divided into three components &ndash; `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:

 * `AbbreviationEditing` will enable the abbreviation attribute in the model and introduce a proper model ←→ view conversion.
-* `AbbreviationUI` will be responsible for the UI - the toolbar button.
+* `AbbreviationUI` will be responsible for the UI &ndash; the toolbar button.
 * `Abbreviation` will be the glue that holds the UI and the editing together.

-We put them in a `/abbreviation` directory, where we'll be adding more files in the next part of the tutorial.
+We put them in the `/abbreviation` directory.
+We will be adding more files the in the next parts of the tutorial.
 This is our directory structure:

 ```
 ├── app.js